ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 * Dummy object - needs to be present to satisfy a type signature but is never actually used
 * Stub - must be present and may supply *indirect inputs*
 * Mock - verifies that expected interactions take place
-* Fake - like a real thing but less heavy - e.g in memory database
+* Fake - like a real thing but less heavy - e.g a in memory database
 * Spy  - object that records its interactions with others

 Of these only stubs, mocks and spies might be created by a mocking framework.